gracemann365/automation-spreadsheet-analysis/README.md

-# a simple automation of stock prices fluction updation and visualization
+# a simple automation of stock prices fluctuations : bullish updation and visualization
  an automated analaysis spreadsheets like xlsv and xml types using openpyxl library